 I grew up as part of an awesome family with parents who gave me the world.
 I did the typical high school to university to grad school thing, and I was a straight A student.
 I traveled the world and even spent some time in Australia.

 My parents epitomized stability.
-My dad was an entrepreneur before he retired, and my mom had a teaching career that spanned three decades.
+My dad was in real estate before he retired, and my mom had a teaching career that spanned three decades.
 When my parents got married, they vowed to raise their kids to be great and pursue their dreams.

 As an entrepreneur, I live my dreams every day, and you should damn well believe that nothing will stand in my way of aspiring to greatness.
 Not stereotypes, not chaos, not anything.
 My determination is one of my strongest assets — and I have my upbringing to thank for it.